Setting up CodeGuard – Site

 - Log in to your Customer Portal.

-- Click REDEEM CREDIT, which will add the website/domain to CodeGuard.
+- Click Redeem Credit to add the website/domain to CodeGuard.

 - Website files AND database(s) will be set up automatically.